iarsystems/iar-vsc-build/CONTRIBUTING.md

  * A short description of the bug
  * Instructions for how to reproduce the bug
  * Any relevant logs or error messages.
-Logs can be found in the **Output** panel in VS Code, by selecting `IAR Build`, `IAR Config Generator` or `IarServiceManager` in the dropdown in the top left.
+Logs can be found in the **Output** panel in VS Code, by selecting `IAR Build`, `IAR Config Generator` or `IarServiceManager` in the dropdown in the top right.

 ## Feature requests
 To request a new feature, please first check if there is already a GitHub issue describing the feature you would like.